LincolnAuster/disorg/README.md

 A single binary parses event or wiki files as specified by the command line arguments given by the `disorg.sh` script.

 ## TODOs
-✨ make software good ✨
+* ✨ make software good ✨
+* tags for wikis and events